Buy Or Rent: Why It Could Be Better To Buy In 2017

 The length of time you expect to own your first home should be pondered, as well.

 Most recent Freddie Mac surveys show mortgage rates overall have dropped slightly over the last three weeks.
 However, rates change as financial markets do, and can rise or fall several times a day.
 Mortgage rates also differ between programs and lenders.
-Get several quotes before committing to a lender or program.Click to see today's rates (Oct 20th, 2017)
+Get several quotes before committing to a lender or program.Verify your new rate (Dec 13th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.